letsdopycode/opencv-projects/README.md

 # opencv-facedetection-project

-### detect human face from images using python opencv library
+### detect human faces from image using python opencv library

 ## classifier used for face detection
 haarcascade_frontalface_default.xml